 Kokoda Track and trekking

 Walking the Kokoda Track is physically demanding and requires a high level of fitness.
-Dysentery and dehydration are key health risks.
-Each year, several Australians are medically evacuated at huge cost to these individuals, and some deaths have occurred.
+There is a risk of dysentery and dehydration.
+Each year, several Australians are medically evacuated at huge personal expense, and some have died.
 You may need to wait several days for medical evacuation, given unpredictable weather conditions and poor local services.
-Adequate travel insurances is essential.
+Adequate travel insurance is essential.

-Serious crime is a risk throughout PNG, including along the Black Cat Track in Morobe Province and the Kokoda Track and including in areas adjacent to each end of the track in Central Province.
+Serious crime and civil disorder is a risk throughout PNG, including along the Black Cat Track in Morobe Province and the Kokoda Track including in areas adjacent to each end of the track in Central and Oro Provinces.
 See

 Unexploded ordnance (UXO) exists in PNG, particularly along the Kokoda Track, Milne Bay and Rabaul.
 The exact condition and stability of these items is largely unknown.
 If disturbed, UXO could maim or kill you.